2.4. Single-storey detached buildings not exceeding 30 sqm in floor area

 1. The owners of a commercial property intend to construct a 20 square metre detached building to serve as a garage.
 The proposed building will be more than its own height away from the boundaries and contains no potable water supply, and no facilities for cooking or sanitation.
 As the owners have contracted a Licensed Building Practitioner to design and construct or supervise the building work, a building consent is not required.

 2. A 28 square metre sleepout is constructed in the backyard of a residential dwelling.
 It is more than its own height away from all boundaries and the associated residential dwelling, and does not contain cooking or sanitary facilities, or a potable water supply.
 The design complies with the technical requirements of the Building Code and was prepared or supervised by a Licensed Building Practitioner.
 Subsequently, the work is carried out or supervised by a Licensed Building Practitioner in accordance with that design.
-Fire alarms are specified and installed in accordance with Acceptable Solution F7/AS1 as this building contains sleeping accommodation.
+Smoke alarms are installed in accordance with NZS 4514:2021 as this building contains sleeping accommodation.

 3. A rural land owner decides to erect a shed with a net floor area of 30 square metres on a property that does not have a residential dwelling on it.
 This shed will be more than its own height away from the boundaries and it includes no accommodation, cooking or sanitary facilities or potable water supply.
 The design and construction will be carried out and supervised by Licensed Building Practitioners.